solarslurpi/GrowBuddies/docs/snifferbuddy.md

 Once plugged in and working, you will be able to (compliments of [Gus](gus)):
-- Store readings into an influxdb table (referred to as a measurement within influxdb terminology) influxdb.
+- Store readings into an influxdb table (referred to as a measurement influxdb terminology) influxdb.
 - Visualize your readings using grafana.
 ### Gather The Materials